25 Top-Rated Attractions & Scenic Drives in Provence

 16. Cassis: A Quaint Fishing Village

-The medieval Château de Cassis has been converted into guest rooms for overnight accommodations.
-The property features an outdoor swimming pool and breathtaking panoramic views.
+The medieval Château de Cassis has been converted into luxury accommodations (one-bedroom suites for couples and spacious two-bedroom suites for families).
+The property features an outdoor swimming pool and breathtaking views.
 From its hilltop vantage point, the château overlooks the village and harbor of Cassis, as well as the Mediterranean coastline.

 17. Biot: An Ancient Perched Village with Artisan Boutiques

-Built on the slopes of a steep hill, Biot is a medieval village perché (perched village) with many charming stepped pathways that lead to incredible viewpoints.
-Hidden wonders await those who take the time to discover the village's narrow cobblestone streets, quiet alleyways, pleasant little squares, and gurgling fountains.
+Built on the slopes of a steep hill, Biot is a medieval village perché (perched village) with many stepped pathways that lead to incredible viewpoints.
+Hidden wonders are yours to discover as you amble around the village's narrow cobblestone streets, quiet alleyways, and pleasant squares.

 Biot's history is intertwined with the Crusades of the 12th century.
-The Eglise Sainte-Marie-Madeleine was built during this period.
+The Eglise Sainte-Marie-Madeleine (Place de l'église) was built during this period.
 The sanctuary boasts an altarpiece, the Madonna with Rosary by Louis Bréa in the 16th century.

-The village's more recent cultural heritage is seen at the Musée National Fernand Léger, which displays a comprehensive collection of the modern artist Fernand Léger's works.
+The village's more recent cultural heritage is seen at the Musée National Fernand Léger (255 Chemin du Val de Pôme) which displays a comprehensive collection of the modern artist Fernand Léger's works.
 Léger briefly lived in Biot; the museum is housed on the site of the artist's villa.

 18. Saint-Paul-Trois-Châteaux: Culture, Cuisine, and Nature

-The quaint old streets of Saint-Paul-Trois-Châteaux invite visitors to take a walk back in time.
+The quaint old streets of Saint-Paul-Trois-Châteaux invite you to take a walk back in time.
 Wander around the medieval lanes and discover the elegant hôtels particuliers (historic mansions).

 At the heart of the village, the Cathedral Notre-Dame et Saint-Paul soars high above the town.
 This 12th-century church exemplifies Provençal Romanesque architecture, characterized by its simple layout and majestic spaces.
 The facade features intricate bas-reliefs and a porch with pillars that reference classical Roman columns, and the grandiose nave has vast dimensions.

-The Tricastin area surrounding this medieval village has an abundance of French truffles, which the locals call "black diamonds."
-Truffle purveyors take their prized culinary goods (Tuber Melanosporum) to the Saint-Paul-Trois-Châteaux Truffle Market on Tuesdays and Sundays (from November through March).
+The Tricastin area surrounding this medieval village has an abundance of French truffles, also known as "black diamonds."
+Truffle purveyors take their prized culinary goods (Tuber Melanosporum) to the Saint-Paul-Trois-Châteaux Truffle Market on Tuesdays and Sundays (November through March).
 The Tuesday market is open to the public; the Sunday market is reserved for restaurateurs and private individuals.

-For those staying overnight, the Village Augusta offers luxurious accommodations in a wooded parkland surrounded by lavender fields.
-The four-star hotel is a converted ancienne maison (historic Provençal villa) with impeccably decorated deluxe rooms and an upscale restaurant that serves the finest cuisine of the terroir.
+Luxurious accommodations are available at the Villa Augusta, surrounded by woodlands and lavender fields.
+This four-star hotel is a converted ancienne maison (historic Provençal villa) with impeccably decorated guest rooms and a fine-dining restaurant that serves the cuisine of the terroir.

 19. Tarascon: Provençal Festivals and Fabrics

-Rich in cultural heritage, this distinctive Provençal town is known for its traditions and festivals.
 Tarascon exemplifies the art de vivre (lifestyle) of Provence, with its relaxing ambience and weekly gourmet market featuring regional products.
+The town is also known for its festivals.

-Visitors will enjoy exploring the old cobblestone lanes and arcaded streets, while admiring little chapels, cloisters, and historic mansions.
+You will enjoy exploring the old cobblestone lanes and arcaded streets, while admiring little chapels, cloisters, and historic mansions.
 The town's Château de Tarascon is considered one of the best-preserved medieval fortresses in France.
-The château is open to the public for visits year-round.
+The château is open to the public for visits year-round, although the opening hours/days are reduced in the off-season.

-Tarascon's rich cultural heritage comes to life during the Fêtes de la Tarasque in June.
+Tarascon's rich cultural heritage comes to life during Les Fêtes de la Tarasque in June.
 This UNESCO-listed festival dates back to the 15th century.
-Following the centuries-old traditions, townspeople dress up in medieval costumes and a dragon-like mascot, La Tarasque, is paraded on a procession through the town.
+Following the centuries-old traditions, townspeople dress up in medieval costumes, and a dragon-like mascot, La Tarasque, is paraded on a procession through the town.

-Tarascon is also known for its industry of Provençal printed textiles.
-The Musée Souleiado (39 Rue Charles-Deméry), housed in a 17th-century mansion, has an extensive collection of Provençal fabrics, as well as exhibits explaining the history of traditional Provençal textiles.
-Souleiado sells its brightly printed Provençal cotton fabrics and designer-quality clothing at boutiques in Aix-en-Provence, Arles, Avignon, and Paris.
+The Musée Souleiado (39 Rue Charles Deméry) displays Provençal fabrics and exhibits about the history of traditional Provençal textiles.
+Souleiado sells its brightly printed Provençal cotton fabrics and designer clothing at boutiques in Aix-en-Provence, Arles, Avignon, and Paris.

 20. Mougins: Picasso's Favorite Hilltop Village

-The village is worthy of a detour just to admire the exceptional views of Provence's landscape.
-From its perched vantage point, there are panoramic views of the rolling hills, as well as the coastline all the way to the Golfe de la Napoule in Cannes.
+This typical Provençal hilltop village is worthy of a detour just to admire the exceptional views.
+From its perched vantage point, you can admire sweeping vistas of the rolling hills, as well as the coastline all the way to the Golfe de la Napoule in Cannes.

 Drawn to the town's beauty, Picasso lived in Mougins from 1961 to 1973.
 He converted the Chapelle Notre-Dame de Vie into his art studio.
 This humble Provençal-style church is approached by a cypress tree-lined path reminiscent of landscapes in Tuscany.